 Paying for treatment shows how recovery necessitates an individual's complete healing process.

 The professional and comprehensive therapy options available sees to attending a recovery program that you can consider.

 What is the average cost for private rehab from alcohol?

-The average cost for private rehab from alcohol is £5,000 a week.
-However, there are various factors in the cost of rehab, including recovery program, facilities, and treatment type.
+The average cost for private rehab from alcohol starts from £3,000 a week.
+However, there are various factors in the cost of rehab, including recovery programme, facilities, and treatment type.

 The following are estimated costs for private rehab from alcohol and their determining factors for the price.